 Many people are simply not willing to pay for every new service that comes along.
 At some point, they normally make the decision of limiting their spending to a few selected platforms.

-If your price is not competitive, customers simply won’t bother to subscribe due to the abundance of alternative offerings.
+If your price is not competitive, customers simply won’t bother to subscribe due to the abundance of alternate offerings.